Reddit wants to send AMC, GameStop stock to the moon. Here's what's next

-Wall Street investors made big bets that struggling video game retailer GameStop would fail.
-They'd been making that bet for a long time, too, and they were so sure that GameStop became one of the most heavily bet-against stocks on the market.
+For years, Wall Street investors have bet that struggling video game retailer GameStop would fail.
+The move toward online game buying would eventually spell doom, many thought.
+And the pandemic only seemed to make that worse.
+Wall Street was so sure GameStop would fail that they made it one of the most heavily bet-against stocks on the market.
 Over the past few months though, a bunch of Reddit users have been buying up shares, pushing up GameStop's value and undermining Wall Street's big bets.
-At first, these forum traders bought because they believed the company was better off than the Wall Street doubters believed.
-Then, as GameStop value has soared, Wall Street's bad bets started to cost investors billions of dollars.
+At first, these forum traders bought because they believed the company was better off than the Wall Street doubters thought.
+Then, as GameStop value soared, Wall Street's bad bets started to cost investors billions of dollars.

 Now the Reddit users want the price to rise even more, as they wage an epic battle against Wall Street.